LoginRadius/engineering-portal/content/guest-post/vim-level-up/index.md

 :g/const/normal @q
 ```
 ## You Made It
 Congratulations!
 You made it this far.
-You now have leveled up your Vim game.
+You now have leveled up your vim game.
 All these tips and tricks will eventually be useful to you.
-Here's a little something for reading this far: https://pintovim.dev/ You can use this tool to make your own customized Vim color scheme.
+Here's a little something for reading this far: https://pintovim.dev/ You can use this tool to make your own customized vim color scheme.

 Thanks for reading!